BDC Hamburger Icon

 How to file a workers’ compensation claim

-When an employee becomes injured or ill on the job, the first task is to make sure the employee receives proper medical treatment.
+When an employee becomes injured or ill on the job, the first task is not to file a workers’ compensation claim — it’s to make sure the employee receives proper medical treatment.
 This may include calling an ambulance to take the injured or ill employee to the hospital.

-The employer and employee have a limited amount of time (usually between 10 and 90 days) to submit the paperwork that’s required for the employee to receive workers’ compensation benefits.
+Following that, the employer and employee have a limited amount of time — usually between 10 and 90 days — to submit the paperwork that’s required for the employee to receive workers’ compensation benefits.
 The process for filing varies from state to state.
-However, if the claim is not filed within the required time, the claim can be denied.
+However, if the claim isn’t filed within the required time, coverage can be denied.

-When an employee is injured, the employer must do the following:
+When an employee is injured or falls ill due to work, the employer must do the following:

-• Provide the employee with the required paperwork for reporting the workers’ compensation cla
+• Provide the employee with the required paperwork to report the workers’ compensation claim.

-• Report the employee’s injuries as required by state law
+• Report the employee’s injuries or illness as required by state law.

 The employer must also provide the employee with information on their rights and workers’ compensation benefits, as well as the procedure for returning to work.